Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

    Serial send test

-* Push the button with the label "Console", to send whatever you like as shown in the figure below.
+* Push the button with the label "Console", to send whatever you like as shown on the figure below.

 .. figure:: /Media/ARM/A8/Software/Android/Serial_Port_Settings_3.jpeg
    :align: center